Pound plunges, stocks up, economy flat: What do Brexit swings mean for you?

 - MONETARY POLICY: The Bank of England cut rates on Aug.
 4 to the lowest in its 322-year history and unleashed billions of pounds worth of extra stimulus.

-PM May took the unusual step of commenting on central bank policy on Wednesday when she said near-zero rates and the BoE's huge bond-buying program had hurt savers.
+PM May took the unusual step of commenting on central bank policy on Wednesday when she said near-zero rates and the BoE's huge bond-buying programme had hurt savers.

 WHAT LIES AHEAD?